fabric-testbed/knit-website/src/content/home.md

 ## Registration is Open!

-_March 19 – 21, 2024 | San Diego, CA_
+September 24 - 27, 2024 | Kansas City, MO

-KNIT 9 will take place March 19–21, 2024 in San Diego, CA. The event is hosted by the [San Diego Supercomputer Center](https://www.sdsc.edu/) and co-located with the [Fifth National Research Platform (5NRP)](https://nationalresearchplatform.org/) Workshop.
+KNIT 9 will take place September 24 - 27, 2024 in Kansas City, MO.
+The event is hosted by the [San Diego Supercomputer Center](https://www.sdsc.edu/) and co-located with the [Fifth National Research Platform (5NRP)](https://nationalresearchplatform.org/) Workshop.
 It will be the first workshop since [FABRIC](https://fabric-testbed.net) entered full operations.

 The last day to register is _March 1, 2024_.
 Previous KNIT attendees and students are eligible to receive discounted pricing.